Healthy Homes Assessment Highbury

 What We Do

-As building inspectors we deal with all the issues associated with specialist home examinations.
-We’re here to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we deal with all the aspects of expert home Inspections.
+We are there to ensure you make the right decision when buying your next home.

-We are serious about your investment We conduct comprehensive inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of owning or purchasing the home.
+We value your money We will conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing a house.

-We do not just work with you , but we also collaborate with a number of big clients like the local authorities, banks, and insurance firms.
-Evidently they enjoy their peace of mind provided, thanks to the information provided in our building inspection reports.
+We not only work with you , but we also have large clients including local councils, banks, and insurance companies.
+Evidently , they appreciate our peace of mind provided, by the data contained in our building inspection reports.

-With our systemised approach to your inspection of your home and the latest in technology for software with digital photos embedded into your reports, you are able to actually see any problems that might be identified.
-With our detailed report, it is easy to understand why we get so many clients recommending our service to family and friends.
+Our systematic approach to your property inspection and the latest software technology including digital photos imbedded into the reports, you are able to actually see any issues discovered.
+With our comprehensive reporting it is easy to understand why we have so many clients who recommend our services to their family and acquaintances.

 Get Peace of Mind - Get in Touch